 Making friends across Winchester often starts with calm, familiar plans.
 A coffee in the centre, a walk through the Water Meadows, or a relaxed catch‑up near Hyde or St Cross keeps things comfortable.
 Start with a short, public first meet that’s easy to time‑box, then follow up with another simple plan if you click.
 Keeping it local makes meeting again much easier — and repeat meet‑ups are where friendships form.

-Whether you have just moved to Winchester or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Winchester, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: